RockfordWei/Perfect-JWTAuth/README.md

 ## Customize Your Own Database Drivers

-If you want to implement a different database driver, just make it sure to comply the `UserDatabase` protocol, and keep thread safe with sufficient performance all the time:
+If you want to implement a different database driver, just make it sure to comply the `UserDatabase` protocol:

 ``` swift
 /// A general protocol for a user database, UDB in short.